bbc/simorgh/README.md

 Clicking on an onward journey triggers the `useEffect` hook in the main App container as the URL path has changed.
 This effect uses `getRouteProps` again to match the new path against a react-router route, gaining access to the; service and isAmp props, the react container to render and the `getInitialData` function.

-The local state is now updated setting `loading` to `true` and `data` to `null`.
+The local state is now updated, setting `loading` to `true` and `data` to `null`.
 This update to state triggers the App container to re-render passing the state values as props to the main container, in this case either ArticlesContainer or FrontPageContainer.
 These containers compose a set of higher order components (HOC) and each one handles the values from a given props.
 Currently the loading prop is set to `true` so the `withLoading` HOC will return the loading component showing a visual loading state to the user.

 During this time the App container has finished fetching the JSON payload for the onward journey and the state is updated again.
 Loading is now set to false and data is set to the returned JSON data.